vualidon/ColiVara/readme.md

 Components:

 1. Embeddings Service.
 Currently running as a seperate serverless function.
-Repo: [embeddings-service](https://github.com/tjmlabs/colipali-embeddings)
+Repo: [embeddings-service](https://github.com/tjmlabs/colipali-embeddings) - plan is to move this to the same docker-compose as the API as an optional service. (you need a GPU for this)

 2. Postgres DB with pgvector extension for storing embeddings.